(Pain, Neuropathic; Nerve Pain; Pain, Nerve)

 - Opioid pain relievers

-- Over-the-counter pain relievers like acetaminophen and ibuprofen
+- Over-the-counter pain relievers, such as acetaminophen and ibuprofen

 - Topical creams applied to the skin or patches, such as capsaicin cream or a patch with lidocaine